 Human Resources and Employment Services team

 The excellent teamwork and high standard of customer service provided by the Trust's Human Resources and Employment Services department saw them chosen as team winners of an LPFT Heroes award.

-They were nominated by Michelle Morton, Senior HR Advisor for 'supporting each other' and frequently going 'above and beyond the call of duty', with the team facing multiple challenges including an unprecedented amount of organisational change and managing high levels of recruitment.
+They were nominated by Michelle Morton, Senior HR Advisor for supporting each other and frequently going above and beyond the call of duty.
+The team faced multiple challenges including an unprecedented amount of organisational change and managing high levels of recruitment.

 Helen Raggett, Head of Operational HR said she was tremendously proud of the whole team for all the hard work they have all put in over the last twelve months stating:

-"We've had a number of recruitment challenges, change projects and complex employee relation issues to manage with a relatively small number of staff, some of whom are new to the department.
+"We've had a number of recruitment challenges, changed projects and complex employee relation issues to manage with a relatively small number of staff.
+Some of the staff are new to the department.
 It's great to hear that the efforts of our high performing team have been recognised in this way."